limedocs/limedocs-wiki-converter/README.md

 ### Pages to be included in the documentation

+By default, *Limedocs Wiki Converter* will check for the following files to use as a table of contents (TOC):

+- `_Toc.md`
+- `_Sidebar.md` (which is the default sidebar file on Github wikis)

+When finding a TOC, *lwc* will only generate pages linked from this TOC.

 ### Inlining

 By default, the HTML output format will generate a single-page HTML document of you wiki, with all assets inlined, such